ivaldi/brimir/README.md

     export RECAPTCHA_PUBLIC_KEY="[YOUR_KEY]"
     export RECAPTCHA_PRIVATE_KEY="[YOUR_KEY]"

+Remove the recaptcha lines from config/secrets.yml if you don't want to use captcha's all together.

 Updating
 --------
 First download the new code in the same directory by unpacking a release tarball or by running `git pull` (when you cloned the repo earlier).
 After updating code run the following commands to install necessary gem updates, migrate the database and regenerate precompiled assets.